tegorman13/Dissertation/Sections/diss_full_gfm.md

 middle stimulus into a category with greater variation.

 Further observations consonant with the results of A. L. Cohen et al.
-(2001) have since been observed in numerous investigations (Hahn et al., 2005; Hsu & Griffiths, 2010; Perlman et al., 2012; Sakamoto et al., 2008; but see Stewart & Chater, 2002).
-The results of Sakamoto et al.
-(2008) are noteworthy.
+(2001) have since been observed in numerous investigations L.-X. Yang & Wu (2014).
+The results of Sakamoto et al. (2008) are noteworthy.
 They first reproduced the basic finding of participants being more likely to categorize an unknown middle stimulus into a training category with higher variability.
 In a second experiment, they held the variability between the two training categories constant and instead manipulated the training sequence, such that the examples of one category appeared in an ordered fashion, with very small changes from one example to the other (the stimuli were lines that varied only in length), whereas examples in the alternate category were shown in a random order and thus included larger jumps in the stimulus space from trial to trial.
 They found that the middle stimulus was more likely to be categorized into the category that had been learned with a random sequence, which was attributed to an increased perception of variability which resulted from the larger trial to trial discrepancies.

 The work of Hahn et al. (2005), is also of particular interest to the present work.
 Their experimental design was similar to previous studies,